appcornerit/iTunesPicker/README.md

 **Let me know if you include or publish iTunesPicker on the App Store**

-You want to share your apps or build your AppCornerKit framework from scratch, take a look to [AppCorner Social](https://github.com/appcornerit/AppCorner-Social)
+You want to share your apps or build your AppCornerKit framework from scratch, take a look to [AppCorner Social](https://github.com/appcornerit/AppCorner-Social), iTunesPicker can share app on AppCorner.